adammurdoch/kotlin-tools/libs/file-io/README.md

   - Delete a directory recursively
 - Symlinks
   - Read and create a symlink
+- Query file system element type and other metadata.
 - Permissions
   - Read and write the POSIX permissions of a file system element.
 - Query the current directory
 - Query the user's home directory
-- Determine the type of a file system element.